 (issue imported from #M8731)

-#2 Updated by Jonas Felix almost 11 years ago
+#2 Updated by Jonas Felix about 11 years ago

 Imagine you have a IRRE field, and you wan't to add an existing record which has to relate to your current record.

 I just don't understand why there is just an add button and not also a 'select existing record' folder icon...

 IRRE is a great improvement for TYPO3 and I would like to use it in more extensions, but this is something I would need for a lot of relations.

 Imagine you have a training and you wan to add tt_address records (with a clean separate mm table) to this training.
 But you wan't to use the cool IRRE interface.
 But you have the tt_address record and you wan't to edit the tt_address record like other IRRE records.

 I think the IRRE interface could be used for much more relations as it is now.
 It should be possible to change nearly every relation to a IRRE field.

 Imagine tt_news -> you could directly edit the selected tt_news category within the news.

 Or imagine comments, you could edit the comments directly within the news element, or shop product or wherever you have comments.